Hodge-Decomposition of Functional Brain Networks: Validations

-Using the same simulation model and setting in Section \ref{sec:RMN} (type-I only), we compared the proposed method against often used other topological distances.
-The topological similarity or dissimilarity can be quantified using the distance measures or losses such as bottleneck \cite{chung2018topological}, Gromov-Hausdorff (GH) \cite{lee2012persistent,lee2011computing}.
-In brain network analysis, these distances are modified to accommodate topological features generated from persistent homology such as barcodes, persistent diagrams and graph filtrations \cite{chung2017topological}.
-For the permutation test, the average network of each group in each permutation is used as input to compute the bottleneck and GH distances.
-The average p-values for 10 independent simulations are reported in Table \ref{Table:SimulationStudyRMN_Topodist}.
-From the table, we observe that the our $\infty$-Wasserstein distance based test statistic performs well on both the loop and non-loop flows.
+Using the same simulation model and experimental setup in Section~\ref{sec:RMN} (type-I modular networks), we compared our proposed method against widely used baseline topological distances.
+The topological similarity or dissimilarity between networks can be measured using distance metrics such as the bottleneck distance \cite{chung.2019.NN} and the Gromov-Hausdorff (GH) distance \cite{lee2012persistent,lee2011computing}.
+In brain network applications, these distances are often adapted to quantify differences in topological structures derived from persistent homology, including barcodes, persistence diagrams, and graph filtrations \cite{chung2017topological}.

+To ensure a fair comparison, each permutation test was carried out by computing the average network of each group under permutation and using these averaged networks as input to compute the bottleneck and GH distances.
+The resulting $p$-values were averaged over 10 independent simulation replicates and are reported in Table~\ref{Table:SimulationStudyRMN_Topodist}.
+As shown in the table, our proposed test statistic based on the $\infty$-Wasserstein distance performed consistently well for both loop (curl) and non-loop (gradient) components.

-The $\infty$-Wasserstein distance for $k$-cycles is the bottleneck distance.
-However, the $\infty$-Wasserstein distances $\mathcal{L}_{\infty}$ combines the $\infty$-Wasserstein distances for 0-cycles and 1-cycles.
-The bottleneck and GH distances did not perform well for dissimilar networks whereas $\mathcal{L}_{\infty}$ were able to discriminate networks in the non-loop (gradient) and loop (curl) components (top rows) when there is network differences.
-In the case of no network differences (bottom rows), all the distances perform well.
-Therefore the modularity in the network is well identified by the non-loop and loop components of the Hodge decomposition and our $\infty$-Wasserstein distance can discriminate the modularity differences.
+While the bottleneck distance can be interpreted as the $\infty$-Wasserstein distance restricted to a fixed homological dimension (e.g., for $k$-cycles), our test statistic $\mathcal{L}_{\infty}$ combines the $\infty$-Wasserstein distances for both 0-dimensional and 1-dimensional features, thereby offering a more comprehensive topological comparison.
+Notably, the bottleneck and GH distances failed to detect differences in modular networks, whereas $\mathcal{L}_{\infty}$ reliably identified dissimilarities in both the gradient and curl components (top rows).
+In cases with no network differences (bottom rows), all methods yielded high $p$-values, as expected.
+These results suggest that the modularity structure in brain networks is effectively preserved and identified through Hodge decomposition, and that our $\infty$-Wasserstein framework offers a sensitive and robust baseline for detecting modular topological variation.